spencerelliott/libanzen/README.md

 #### Downloading the source

-Create the folder `/opt/toolchains/dc-gcc13` in your filesystem.
-Navigate to your new folder and checkout the latest version of the KallistiOS repository:
+Create the folder `/opt/toolchains/dc-gcc13` to hold all the source code and resulting binaries.
+Navigate to the new folder and checkout the latest version of the KallistiOS repository:

 ```shell
 git clone -b gcc13 https://github.com/KallistiOS/KallistiOS.git kos